alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 # Core Requirements

 The requirements of different interested stakeholders are outlined below.
-But at a high level the requirements can be summarized as follows:
+The parenthetical risks and priority levels are intended only to spur discussion.
+But at a high level the requirements may be summarized as follows:

 * Implement DoT between a recursive resolver and the root servers (low risk, low priority)
 * Implement DoT between a recursive resolver and TLD servers (low risk, low priority)